I walked across an empty land

 “Ah!
 Take that you Romulan!”
 Jim brought the pillow down roughly on Spock’s head.

 Spock stumbled back and fell flat onto a cushion.
-It was easy to play dead, as all he had to do was lie very still and breath through his nose.
+It was easy to play dead, as all he had to do was lie very still and breathe through his nose.
 It was like meditation.

 “Spock.”
 Jim nudged Spock’s foot with his own.
 “Spock, get up.”